OWI-Lab/py_fatigue/docs/_sources/user/01-absolute-noob.rst.txt

 Installing py-fatigue
 ---------------------

-py-fatigue is available on Azure DevOps.
+py-fatigue is freely available on GitHub and gets maintained through CI/CD phylosophy.
+The package requires Python 3.7 or higher, and it requires a 64-bit version of Python.

 To install the toolbox, simply run:

 .. code-block:: bash

     pip install py-fatigue

+and you will get the latest stable version of the toolbox.

 How to import py-fatigue